Koch Hajo: Parikshit Narayan

 Parikshit the eldest son of Raghudev returned to the capital in 1603 to stake his claim to the kingdom.
 In the war of succession that followed, Man Singha, a son of Raghudev was offered refuge in Namrup by the Ahom king.
-Soon, he invaded Bahirbandh, a region under Koch Bihar and occupied it.
-In the ensuing battle Lakshmi Narayan was defeated who had to accept a number of concessions.
+Though Parikshit had earlier taken shelter with Lakshminarayan against his father Raghudev, he invaded Bahirbandh, a region under Koch Bihar and occupied it sometime between 1603 and 1608; and in the ensuing negotiations, won back the royal insignia that Raghudev had earlier lost to Lakhsminarayan.
 Lakshmi Narayan saw no recourse but to submit in person to Islam Khan in 1609.
-Parikshit could ward off the first Mughal expedition under Abdul Wahid, but the second expedition under Mukarram Khan was massive.
+Parikshit could ward off the first Mughal expedition under Abdul Wahid.

+The second expedition under Mukarram Khan was massive.
 He tried to enlist the Ahoms into the war but was unsuccessful.

 Koch Hajo-Mughal war

 The Mughal army and navy began its expedition from near Dhaka in the July 1612.

 Mughal rule

 Since the declaration of independence, the rulers of Koch Hajo and the rulers of Koch Bihar have maintained hostilities against each other.
 The Subahdar of Bengal, Islam Khan I, led an expedition into Hajo alongside the Amil of Sylhet, Muhammad Zaman Karori of Tehran in the early 17th century.
 In 1602 the Nawab of Dhaka (governor for the Mughals) moved by Lakshmi Narayan (ruler of Koch Bihar) and others attacked Parikshit Narayan, the ruler of Koch Hajo.
 Parikshit, defeated at Dhubri, sued for peace.
 But he soon continued with the hostilities and in 1614 was driven up to Pandu, now in Guwahati.
 Here, Parikshit surrendered and agreed to become a vassal of the Mughal Empire.
 But before he could take up this assignment he died.
 The Mughals then appointed Kabisekhar as the Qanungoh and instructed Sheikh Ibrahim Karori to set up a Mughal system of administration.
 The Mughals appointed Bijit Narayan, son of Parikshit Narayan, as the zamindar of the region between river Sankosh and Manas, and he became the founder of the Bijni branch of the Koch royal family which finally settled in Abhayapuri.
 In 1657, Lutfullah Shirazi, the faujdar of Shujabad, built the hilltop mosque in Hajo known as Powa-Makkah Barmaqam.